sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 updated: 2022-06-14
 category: concepts-content-management
 ingress:
-  This article introduces marketplace texts in Flex and how they is modified and edited in Flex Console
+  This article introduces marketplace texts in Flex and how they are modified and edited in Flex Console
 published: true
 ---